byoda/byoda-python/docs/infrastructure/create_a_service.md

   - type: must be a scalar, ie. "string" or "number" or an array.
   - format: any value for this key is used for data validation but is not translated into the GraphQL API

+There are some data structures that the BYODA pod uses for various purposes.
+The name of these data structures starts with 'BYODA_'.
+If you include these data structures in your schema then it must have a set of defined fields and specific type.
 Several data structures are required to be defined directly under the root of the JSON Schema.
 These can be copied from the addressbook.json service contract to your contract.
 - member, with definitions: